 Arguments For and Against Open Data

 There is a growing debate on the pros and cons of Open Data.
-The arguments made for and against Open Data highly depend on the type of data made available and its potential uses.
+The arguments made for and against Open Data depend highly on the type of available data and its potential uses.

 Arguments for include: